preco21/destiny-macros/readme.md

 한국어 매뉴얼은 [여기](readme-ko.md)를 클릭하세요.

 > DISCLAIMER: Use at your own risk.
 I do not take any responsibility for any consequences caused by the users who use this.
 There's no guarantee that you don't get BANNED by Bungie if you use this.
+Please see this [related issue](https://github.com/preco21/destiny-macros/issues/4#issue-990956216) first before you proceed.

 This repository contains a collection of AutoHotKey macros for proof of concept of automating the game mechanisms.